peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 I'm a data engineer for a pretty successful hedge fund.
 One of the situations I get faced with often is data quality.
 In other words, for a given data set, do we have all the data?
 Are we missing any data?
 Is there any overlap or double counting?
 What should I even expect to see?

-One day, I was given a dataset that had been manually loaded by someone else months ago.
+One day, I was given a data set that had been manually loaded by someone else months ago.
 My job was to automate the loading, but make sure everything got loaded properly.

 A gnawing fear started to grow in the pit of my stomach.
 How do I determine what "properly loaded" even means in this case?
 I don't even know what the data is supposed to represent!
 Maybe the existing data set isn't even loaded properly!